 As a nation, our waistlines are growing.
 Today, Australia has one of the highest rates of obesity in the world – in 2017-18, 67% of adult Australians and 25% of children aged 2-17 were overweight or obese (ABS, 2017-18 National Health Survey).

-Maintaining a healthy weight is important for everyone.
-A healthy weight can help you to live longer, get more out of life and reduce your chances of developing chronic diseases such as heart disease, type 2 diabetes and some cancers.
-What we choose to eat and drink is likely to affect our weight.
-Supermarkets provide many food options, but as shoppers we don’t always have the time to fully understand the choices available.
+Maintaining a healthy weight, improving the intake of beneficial nutrients and reducing the intake of risk nutrients is important for everyone.
+This can help you to live longer, get more out of life and reduce your chances of developing chronic diseases such as heart disease, type 2 diabetes and some cancers.
+What we eat and drink is a large determinant of our health.

+Most products carry a Nutrition Information Panel, which provides important information about the contents of the food.
+Supermarkets provide many options, but we don’t always have the time to fully understand the choices available.

-Your daily intake should include foods from each of the following five food groups:
+You should include a variety of foods from each of the following five food groups every day:

-- lean meats and poultry, fish, eggs, tofu, nuts and seeds; and
+- lean meats and poultry, fish, eggs, tofu, nuts and seeds

 - milk, yoghurt, cheese and/or alternatives, mostly reduced fat.

 Products high in added sugars, sodium and saturated fat are best avoided.
 And remember that water is the best beverage option available.